hujhax/austin-improv-wiki/Indigo Shift.md

 Maxwell and Brockman recruited [[Kacey Samiee]] and [[Sarah Marie Curry]] to round out the troupe and they began rehearsing and hashing out the mechanics of the format.
 Curry soon had to drop out of the project and the remaining trio debuted in October of 2011, opening for [[Get Up]] in [[The Saturday Night Special]].

 The troupe took a brief hiatus while Maxwell and Brockman fulfilled other professional obligations, but returned in 2012.
 Brockman left the group shortly before their show in [[The 2012 Out of Bounds Comedy Festival]], but Maxwell and Samiee's long time friend and collaborator [[Jeffrey Amos]] filled in for the performance and officially joined as the troupe's new third member and musical accompanist.
-Because Amos currently resides in Seattle, Washington, Indigo Shift has occasionally invited guest improviser/musicians to play, including [[Jeremy Sweetlamb]], [[Cindy Ward]], and [[Craig Kotfas]].
+Because Amos currently resides in Seattle, Washington, Indigo Shift has occasionally invited guest improviser/musicians to play, including [[Jeremy Sweetlamb]], [[Cindy Page]], and [[Craig Kotfas]].

 ## Media
 ## More Information